python-trio/trio/docs/source/tutorial.rst

    ### waiting for I/O for up to 0.9999009938910604 seconds

 And in fact no I/O does arrive, so one second later we wake up again, and trio looks around to see if there's anything to do.
-When it does, it discovers the note that :func:`trio.sleep` sent, saying that this is when the children should be woken up again:
+At this point it discovers the note that :func:`trio.sleep` sent, saying that this is when the children should be woken up again: